💬 Discuss

 🥾 Vintgar Gorge boardwalk through canyon

-🚣 Soča River rafting (Option B)
+🚣 Soča River rafting (high-adventure alternate)

 🍰 Kremšnita cream cake at Park Café